marc2332/bliss/doc/docs/config_alias.md

 The `alias_name` needs to be unique.
 That means:

-* it can not be used by any object in the Beacon config,
+* it can not be used by any object in the configuration,
 * it can not be used as alias name of any other object
 * it can not be used by any object exported to `setup_globals`

-Further there are three parameters to tune the behavior of the alias and adopt it to its use-case:

-* `export_to_globals` (default:`True`)
+The `original_name` must be either:

+* an axis object name
+* or a counter fullname
+    - counter fullnames are in the form: `[master_controller_name:]controller_name:counter_name`
+    - in the case of a Lima ROI counter, a fullname example would be: `pilatus:roi_counters:roi1_std`

-    * Alias will be accessible from the command line when set to `True`.
+Aliases will become accessible to the current session `env_dict`, `setup_globals` and from the command line, as any other configuration item.

-* `hide_controller` (default: `True`)
-    * `True` if the controller name should be hidden when in the output
-    * Mainly of interest for aliases that are used to modify axes names with respect to the beacon config name.
-    * For an aliased axis to behave like any other axis, this needs to be set `False`

-* `remove_original` (default: `False`):
-    * The reference with the original name will be removed from the scope of the session.
-Only the reference to the new alias name will be kept.
+Aliases **replace** the original object: the original object will be removed from the global namespaces and dictionaries.
-    * Only usable in connection with `export_to_globals`.

 Example of a `.yml` session file containing alias configurations:
 ```yaml